-You have the rest of the afternoon to relax before you celebrate your Acadian adventure at your inn's restaurant, toasting your exploration of this stunning region over creative cuisine.
+views of Eagle Lake, another freshwater pond lying just to the north, as well as Conner's Nubble and Frenchman Bay.
+Looping back to Jordan Pond, you are ready for a satisfying lunch on your own at the Jordan Pond House Restaurant.
+This historic teahouse-style restaurant dates from the late 19th century and serves a range of soups and chowders, salads, sandwiches, and its signature popovers.
+You have the rest of the afternoon to relax before you celebrate your Acadian adventure at an elegant restaurant, toasting your exploration of this stunning region over creative gourmet cuisine.

+Accommodation: Bar Harbor Inn, Bar Harbor

-Included Meals: Breakfast, Lunch, Dinner
+Included Meals: Breakfast, Dinner

+DAY 6

 Cadillac Mountain and North Ridge.
 Your Maine: Acadia National Park tour concludes

 1-2 miles, moderate

 No visit to Acadia is complete without a trip to the top of Cadillac Mountain.
 Not only is it the highest point in the park at 1,530 feet, but Cadillac Mountain also has the distinction of being the highest point on the entire North American Atlantic coastline.
 This morning, you drive to a point where the North Ridge Trail intersects the road, to hike the final mile to the treeless summit, which offers breathtaking views over Bar Harbor, Frenchman Bay, and the open waters.
 Named after Sieur de Cadillac, a 17th-century French explorer, the mountain appears bare and desert-like when viewed from the ocean, which is why Cadillac's compatriot and contemporary, Samuel de Champlain, called the entire island "Mont Desert."

 After stopping for lunch, you arrive at the Bangor Airport by mid-afternoon for your onward travels.

 Included Meals: Breakfast, Lunch

-What's Included Tour Only

-Exceptional boutique accommodations

-12 on-tour meals: 5 breakfasts, 4 lunches, 3 dinners

-Local leaders with you throughout tour

-Entrance fees and special events as noted in the itinerary
+What's Included Tour Only Exceptional boutique accommodations 12 on-tour meals: 5 breakfasts, 4 lunches, 3 dinners Local guides with you throughout tour Entrance fees and special events as noted in the itinerary Travel assistance available 24/7 provided by Allianz

-Telescopic walking sticks provided on tour ✓